odea-project/elearning/topics/MeanValue.md

 -: Coarse particles: sand, gravel (fewer)

 -= The median particle size (D₅₀) is the standard metric in sediment characterization.

-***

-*Regulatory Applications*

--!
-Some water quality standards use **median** instead of mean:
--: Less sensitive to occasional accidents
--: Better represents long-term conditions
--: Fairer for compliance assessment

-***

 <div style="background: #1a4d7a; color: #ffffff; padding: 12px; border-radius: 8px; margin: 10px 0;">
 <strong>When to Choose Median:</strong><br>